Governor of Gilgit-Baltistan: Judicial Powers

-If at any time, the Governor desires to obtain the opinion of the Gilgit-Baltistan Supreme Appellate Court on any question of law which he considers of public importance, he may refer the question to the Supreme Appellate Court of Gilgit-Baltistan for consideration.

-He also takes oath from Chief Judge of Supreme Appellate Court and Chief Judge of Chief Court of Gilgit Baltistan.
+If at any time the governor wishes to obtain the opinion of the Gilgit-Baltistan Supreme Appellate Court on a question of law that he considers to be of public importance, he may refer the matter to the Court for its opinion.
+The governor also administers the oath of office to the chief judge of the Supreme Appellate Court and the chief judge of the Chief Court.